rinpharma/r-pharma/content/post/2025-06-14-announcement/index.md

 ## In-Person Summit

-R/Pharma is excited to announce that we are partnering again with Posit PBC to host our in-person program at posit::conf(2025), happening at the Hyatt Regency Seattle.
+R/Pharma is excited to announce that we are partnering again with Posit PBC to host our in-person program at posit::conf(2025), happening at the Hyatt Regency Atlanta GA.
 The Summit will be on Monday Sep 15th 2025.
 The Summit can be booked via the posit::conf(2025) registration page: [https://posit.co/blog/register-for-r-pharma-at-posit-conf-2025/](https://posit.co/blog/register-for-r-pharma-at-posit-conf-2025/).

 The Summit can be booked independently of posit::conf(2025), or bundled with a posit::conf(2025) ticket, workshop or both.